By William Bronchick Real Estate Investing Coach

 • Have the right to extend for thirty days by paying the seller the equivalent of one month’s mortgage payment.

 6. Warranties.
-As the buyer, you may want the seller to warrant some of the items included in the sale, such as,“seller warrants that the appliances, roof, plumbing, heating and ventilation systems are in good and working order at time of closing.
-This clause shall survive closing of title.”
+As the buyer, you may want the seller to warrant some of the items included in the sale, such as, “seller warrants that the appliances, roof, plumbing, heating, and ventilation systems are in good and working order at the time of closing.
+This clause shall survive the closing of title.”

 7. “Weasel” Clauses.
 A buyer wants as many contingencies or “weasel” clauses as possible.
 If the buyer can get out of a contract without breaching, he gets his earnest money back.
 My philosophy is that the less earnest money you put up, the less you need a weasel clause.
 If you do need a few, here are my favorites: